japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 Used when:

-* `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#killTaskAttempt[killTaskAttempt] and xref:scheduler:TaskSchedulerImpl.adoc#killAllTaskAttempts[killAllTaskAttempts]
+* `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#killTaskAttempt[killTaskAttempt] and scheduler:TaskSchedulerImpl.md#killAllTaskAttempts[killAllTaskAttempts]

-* `TaskSetManager` is requested to xref:scheduler:TaskSetManager.adoc#handleSuccessfulTask[handle a successful task attempt]
+* `TaskSetManager` is requested to scheduler:TaskSetManager.md#handleSuccessfulTask[handle a successful task attempt]

 | maxNumConcurrentTasks
 a| [[maxNumConcurrentTasks]]